Managing our records

 - electronic records must be destroyed by either secure destruction of the medium they are stored on or over-written.

-Where records are destroyed within the supply chain, the supplier must submit a destruction certificate to Highways England’s records management team as proof of destruction.
+Where records are destroyed within the supply chain, the supplier must submit a destruction certificate to National Highways' records management team as proof of destruction.